Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 4

 We recall first the manifold classification.

-\begin{theorem} \cite{HK, GS1, GW2} Let $T^1$ act isometrically and effectively on $M^4$, a closed, positively curved Riemannian manifold.
-Then $M$ is equivariantly diffeomorphic to $\sph^4$, $\rp^4$ or $\cp^2$ with a linear action; \end{theorem} The proof for simply connected $4$-manifolds is given in the topological category by~\cite{HK} and in the smooth category by~\cite{GS1} and~\cite{GW2}.
-Note that while all these actions extend to actions by homeomorphisms of $T^2$ (see~\cite{GW2}), in contrast, in dimension three, $\sph^3/\Gamma$ does not admit a $T^2$ action when $\Gamma$ is not a cyclic group (see Mostert~\cite{M} and Neumann~\cite{ N}), and thus we see that there are some spaces in Theorem \ref{t:amsr} which will not admit a $T^2$ action.
+\begin{theorem} \cite{HK, GS1, GW2} Let $T^1$ act isometrically and effectively on $M^4$, a $4$-dimensional, closed, positively curved Riemannian manifold.
+Then $M$ is equivariantly diffeomorphic to $\sph^4$, $\rp^4$ or $\cp^2$ with a linear action. \end{theorem} As mentioned in the Introduction, the proof for simply connected $4$-manifolds is given up to equivariant homeomorphism by~\cite{HK} and up to equivariant diffeomorphism by~\cite{GS1} and~\cite{GW2}.
+Note that while all these actions extend to actions by homeomorphisms of $T^2$ (see~\cite{GW2}), in contrast, in dimension three, $\sph^3/\Gamma$ does not admit a $T^2$ action when $\Gamma$ is not a cyclic group by work of Mostert~\cite{M} and Neumann~\cite{ N}.
+Thus, we see that there are some spaces in Theorem \ref{t:amsr} which do not admit a $T^2$ action.

-We will now outline the proof our main result, Theorem \ref{t:amsr}.
+We now outline the proof our main result, Theorem \ref{t:amsr}.
 By Proposition \ref{p:orbitspace}, either (1) the action is fixed-point homogeneous; or (2) the fixed-point set is comprised of two or three isolated points.

 Case (1) is covered by Proposition \ref{p:fphcase}.
 In Case (2), Theorem \ref{t:3points} covers actions with three fixed points, while those with two fixed points are addressed by Propositions \ref{p:4suspension} and \ref{p:loopandspur}.